PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/input_spec_en.rst

 In the above example, ``input_spec`` in  ``to_static`` decorator is a list of InputSpec objects.
 It is used to specify signature information corresponding x and y.
 After instantiating SimpleNet, ``paddle.jit.save`` can be directly called to save the static graph model without executing any other code.

 .. note::
-    1. Only InputSpec objects are supported in input_spec parameters, and types such as int, float, etc. are not supported temporarily.
+    1. Only InputSpec objects are supported in input_spec argument, and types such as int, float, etc. are not supported temporarily.
-    2. If you specify the input_spec parameter, you need to add the corresponding InputSpec object for all non-default parameters of the decorated function.
+    2. If you specify the input_spec argument, you need to add the corresponding InputSpec object for all non-default parameters of the decorated function.
 As above sample, only specifying signature information x is not supported.
     3. If the decorated function includes non-tensor parameters and input_spec is specified, make sure that the non-tensor parameters of the function have default values, such as ``forward(self, x, use_bn=False)`` .

 2.2 Call to_static directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the user wants to train model in dygraph mode and only expects to save the inference model after training by specifying the signature information.
-The user can call ``to_static`` function directly while saving the model.
+If the user wants to train model in dygraph mode and only expects to save the inference model after training with specified the signature information.
+We can call ``to_static`` function directly while saving the model.
 See example as follows:

 .. code-block:: python